gvwilson/thirdbit/src/fiction/santas/index.md

 and are going to do something[^something-dastardly] when they get there.
-If you take their various sharp, thuddy, and boomy things away from them and herd them like sheep, you'll take the spring out of their step, and the determined looks on their faces will turn sour.
+If you take their various sharp, thuddy, and boomy things away from them and herd them like sheep, though, you will also take the spring out of their step, and the determined looks on their faces will turn sour.

-[^something-illegal]: Probably something dastardly.
+[^something-dastardly]: Probably something dastardly.

 "Why are they all looking at me like that?"
 Finner muttered to Captain Abacus